Ukrtatnafta: Suspected criminal activity

 On 1 February 2023 the Economic Security Bureau of Ukraine announced that it had exposed an alleged $1 billion embezzlement scheme affecting Ukrtatnafta and Ukrnafta.

-The misappropriated UAH40 billion is claimed to involve the former management of Ukrnafta and Ukrtatnafta.
+The misappropriated ₴40 billion is claimed to involve the former management of Ukrnafta and Ukrtatnafta.
 The illegal schemes involved tax evasion and money laundering.

-Further charges have been made against the senior management and chief accountant in relation to non payment of excise tax on sales of fuel, amounting to UAH 605 million.
+Charges have been made against the senior management and former chief accountant in relation to non-payment of excise tax on sales of fuel, amounting to ₴605 million.
+Ukrtatnafta has subsequently paid the ₴605 million taxation.

+In May 2023 an additional accusation was made against the former acting first deputy Chairman of the Board of Ukrtatnafta (2019-2022), Ruslan Lyapko, relating to the removal of 72,000 tons of crude oil from customs sheds to a refinery where it was processed and sold for around ₴2 billion without the actions being reflected in accounting and tax records.
+Ruslan Lyapko is currently in custody.

+In June, details of a further alleged fraud were revealed.
+On 24 February 2022, the date of the invasion, ₴600 million, designated to be paid by Ukrtatnafta to a supplier was paid, by using a false change of bank details on a clone contract, to a company owned by Mykhailo Kiperman, a former member of Ukrtatnafta's supervisory board and reportedly a business partner of Ihor Kolomoyskyi.